 How Do Composting Toilets Work?

 In this section, you’ll learn all about how composting toilets work and what makes them do what they do.
-Understanding this how does a composting toilet work information can help you better understand your own composting toilet, if you choose to install one in your home or RV.
+Understanding this information can help you better understand your own composting toilet, if you choose to install one in your home or RV.

 What is a composting toilet?